Kern River rainbow trout: Distribution

-Kern river rainbow trout are endemic to the Kern River and tributaries in Tulare County, California.
+Kern River rainbow trout are endemic to the Kern River and tributaries in Tulare County, California.
 Its current range is drastically reduced from its historic range.
-Remnant populations live in the Kern river above Durrwood creek, in upper Ninemile, Rattlesnake and Osa creeks, and possibly in upper peppermint Creek.
-Kern river rainbows have been successfully introduced into the Kaweah-Kern river and Chagoopa creek.
-Its historic range in the main stem of the Kern River it probably extended downstream below where Isabella Dam is today and upstream in the South Fork of the Kern River as far as Onyx creek.
-The subspecies has been extirpated in the Kern river from the Johnsondale bridge downstream.
-The Kern River trout hybridize with nonnative, introduced stocks of rainbow trout, and Behnke (2002) doubts that pure Kern River rainbow trout still exist in their historic range.
+Remnant populations live in the Kern River above Durrwood Creek, in upper Ninemile, Rattlesnake and Osa Creeks, and possibly in upper Peppermint Creek.
+Kern River rainbows have been successfully introduced into the Kaweah-Kern River and Chagoopa Creek.
+Its historic range in the main stem of the Kern River probably extended downstream below where Isabella Dam is today and upstream in the South Fork of the Kern River as far as Onyx creek.
+The subspecies has been extirpated in the Kern River from the Johnsondale bridge downstream.
+The Kern River rainbow trout hybridize with nonnative, introduced stocks of rainbow trout, and Behnke (2002) doubts that pure Kern River rainbow trout still exist in their historic range.
 Recent genetic analyses however suggest that some un-hybridized populations still exist.